stasvf2278/Bayesian_Information_Criterion_Analysis/README.txt

 Credits:

-I, Stanley Mordesky, modeled this script of the explanation of Bayesian Information Criterion Analysis provided by Jamie Farquharson in Farquharson et al. (2015).
+I, stasvf2278, modeled this script of the explanation of Bayesian Information Criterion Analysis provided by J.F. in Farquharson et al. (2015).

 License:

 MIT License

-Copyright (c) 2020 Stanley Mordesky
+Copyright (c) 2020 stasvf2278

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal